se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     decimals: 3
 });
 ```

-In the code above, jQuery was instructed to find a DOM element with an id of textbox, then call the extension method numericTextBox and pass in the various parameters that configure the initial value, ranges, etc.

-On the other hand, using Angular4, your code would look something like this:
+On the other hand, using Angular, your code would look something like this:

 ```
 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"
   k-format="n" k-decimals="3"/>